Signalling theory: Costly signalling in hunting

-A male hunter and a female gatherer of the Kali'na people of Guyana, drawn by Pierre Barrère in 1743.
+A female gatherer and a male hunter of the Kali'na people of Guyana, drawn by Pierre Barrère in 1743.
 Generous sharing by male hunters may serve as a "costly signal", helping them to acquire mates.

 Large game hunting has been studied extensively as a signal of men's willingness to take physical risks, as well as showcase strength and coordination.
 Costly signalling theory is a useful tool for understanding food sharing among hunter gatherers because it can be applied to situations in which delayed reciprocity is not a viable explanation.
 Instances that are particularly inconsistent with the delayed reciprocity hypothesis are those in which a hunter shares his kill indiscriminately with all members of a large group.
 In these situations, the individuals sharing meat have no control over whether or not their generosity will be reciprocated, and free riding becomes an attractive strategy for those receiving meat.
 Free riders are people who reap the benefits of group-living without contributing to its maintenance.
 Costly signalling theory can fill some of the gaps left by the delayed reciprocity hypothesis.
 Hawkes has suggested that men target large game and publicly share meat to draw social attention or to show off.
 Such display and the resulting favorable attention can improve a hunter's reputation by providing information about his phenotypic quality.
 High quality signallers are more successful in acquiring mates and allies.
 Thus, costly signalling theory can explain apparently wasteful and altruistic behaviour.

 In order to be effective, costly signals must fulfill specific criteria.
 Firstly, signallers must incur different levels of cost and benefit for signalling behaviour.
 Secondly, costs and benefits must reflect the signallers' phenotypic quality.
 Thirdly, the information provided by a signal should be directed at and accessible to an audience.
 A receiver can be anyone who stands to benefit from information the signaller is sending, such as potential mates, allies, or competitors.
 Honesty is guaranteed when only individuals of high quality can pay the (high) costs of signalling.
 Hence, costly signals make it impossible for low-quality individuals to fake a signal and fool a receiver.